DevExpress-Examples/blazor-multi-model-ai-chat-with-history/README.md

 - Returns ordered threads.
 - Saves messages, updates titles, and updates model session IDs.

-Because a thread state is stored in memory, all chat history is lost when the application restarts.
+Since a thread state is stored in memory, all chat history is lost on the application restart.

 #### Persist Conversation History